bnaucler/randomslide/README.md

 Slideshow karaokae or other pranks.
 Actual real world usefullness can be questioned.

 ## Usage
-Build the server with `bin/build.sh`
+Build the server with `bin/build.sh all` to build server and tools.
 Launch with `bin/rsserver`
+You can also use `bin/rsmonitor.sh` to automatically restart the server.

 Output of `bin/rsserver -h`:
 ```
 Usage of bin/rsserver:
   -d string
-    	specify database to open (default "./data/random.db")
+    	specify database to open (default "./data/rs.db")
   -p int
     	port number to listen (default 6291)
   -v	verbose mode